 With joy we can affirm that we are a new creature in Christ, and with humility we must confess there is still sin in our heart, so that God's grace is needed as much today as when we first believed.

-Discipleship is the process where, through mutual encouragement, learning, accountability and prayer, we participate in the ongoing work of heart change.
+Discipleship is the process where, through mutual encouragement, learning about God's Word, accountability and prayer, we participate in the ongoing work of heart change.

 Within our Missional Community Groups you will find leaders who are prepared to join you in this journey of Gospel transformation (Romans 12: 2).
 The Gospel enables us to do this, and God's Holy Spirit empowers us to do this.